cortexlabs/cortex/docs/clusters/kubernetes/load-balancers.md

                 serviceAnnotations:
                     - service.beta.kubernetes.io/aws-load-balancer-internal=true
 ```

+*Note: if you make your operator load balancer private, you must be within the cluster's VPC or configure VPC Peering to connect your CLI to your cluster operator.*

 ## GCP Load-Balancer

-To configure your load balancer to be private, you need the following config:
+To configure your load balancers to be private, you need the following config:

 ```yaml
 # values.yaml